30 of the best climbing plants for 2022

 A climbing rose with a touch of opulence.
 The flowers are small double and crimson, with tightly clustered petals.
 Great in combination with the dark, glossy leaves of a mature holly, which makes a suitable host.
 7m.
 USDA 5a-9b.

 Trained to cover an archway, this climbing rose has always been the most arresting sight in the garden where I’ve been working for the past four years.
 Now it’s happily rambling on to a neighbouring yew tree.
 7m.

 Wisteria floribunda ‘Alba’

-Often grown in spur-pruned tiers on a wall, although if you allow it the freedom to romp into trees, it will seek out the sunshine to flower well, and assume something of its natural character.
+Often grown in spur-pruned tiers on a wall, although if you allow it the freedom to romp into trees, this climbing plant will seek out the sunshine to flower well, and assume something of its natural character.
 12m.
 USDA 5a-10b.

 A vine in the more precise sense of the word: a close relative of the grape.
-Grown for its large leaves, which turn spectacular colours in autumn.
+This climber is grown for its large leaves, which turn spectacular colours in autumn.
 A wonderful way to enliven evergreen trees.
 12m.
 AGM.
 RHS H5, USDA 5a-9b.

 Clematis montana var. grandiflora

 Well known for its extraordinary vigour, which makes it difficult to contain.
-Its stemmy growth can look rather untidy, especially in the winter.
+This climbing plant's stemmy growth can look rather untidy, especially in the winter.
 All will be forgiven when it flowers.
 12m.
 AGM.
 RHS H4, USDA 6a-9b.